Looking for tips on free things to do in Raleigh? Or things to do on the cheap? We’ve got you covered!

 Talk about a hidden gem.
 It took us 6 years of living in Raleigh before we even knew that Lake Raleigh existed, now it’s one of our favorite lakes in Raleigh,

-Since then we have walked the lake trail a few times and love going stand up paddle boarding here.
-When we paddle boarded here last Sunday and headed straight across the lake to the lily pad section, it felt like we were somewhere in Florida, not three miles from downtown Raleigh!
+It’s particularly nice to paddle boarded here in the Spring, as you can head straight across the lake to the lily pad section, which feels like somewhere in Florida, not three miles from downtown Raleigh!

-When you visit Raleigh, if you love nature trails through the forest, biking, trail running, picnicking, camping, canoeing, and horseback riding, don’t miss Umstead State Park with its more than 5,000 acres of forest.
+If you love nature trails through the forest, biking, trail running, picnicking, camping, canoeing, and horseback riding, don’t miss Umstead State Park which has more than 5,000 acres of forest.

 This is North Carolina’s most visited state park and a natural oasis surrounding three man made lakes and located just 15 minutes from downtown Raleigh with access from I-40 and I-70.

-It’s a lovely space with wide-open fields, rolling meadows, tree-lined streets, and in the warmer months plays host to numerous events and festivals, including the field of sunflowers each year.
-And stay tuned, the City of Raleigh has big plans for a transformative public space!
+It’s a lovely space with wide-open fields, rolling meadows, tree-lined streets, and in the warmer months plays host to numerous events and festivals, including the field of sunflowers, Falling for Local, Tribal Pow Wow, and Dreamville.

 Located next to NC State University on 66 acres of land, Pullen Park is the first public park in North Carolina, the 5th oldest operating amusement park in the U.S. and 16th oldest in the world.